 But you can use other forms to convert a question into a statement or change the register in your writing.

-Using variations is a great way to enhance dialogue in fiction writing.
-You can also use it effectively in article writing.
-It’s a great way to engage your readers.
+Using variations is one way to enhance dialogue in fiction writing.
+You can also use it effectively in article writing, as it’s a great way to engage your readers.

 What are embedded questions?